• Skip to primary navigation

 Of course, you don’t have to make the meatballs – the barbeque sauce can be used in so many ways.
 But these meatballs have such a great flavour that goes perfectly with the barbeque sauce that I decided to include them as a bonus recipe for you.

 These meatballs have a light texture, thanks to the addition of Panko breadcrumbs rather than bread soaked in milk.
-And I’ve used a blend of Indian spices for flavouring, which gives the meatballs a slight curry flavour which pairs beautifully with the smokey flavours of the barbeque sauce.
+Plus I've used a blend of Indian spices for flavouring, which gives the meatballs a slight curry flavour which pairs beautifully with the smokey flavours of the barbeque sauce.

 I like to arrange the meatballs on a bed of linguine and pour the barbeque sauce over the top, but there’s absolutely nothing to stop you from serving them on a bed of white rice or even fluffy mashed potatoes.